Top 10 Historical Facts about La Maison Rose

 Drumroll please…finally, the story of Laure Germaine and Ramon Pichot!

 The couple is quite an interesting one, as Germaine was the former love interest of Picasso’s best friend, Carlos Casagemas.
 The pair met in Spain and soon became close friends who began to travel to Paris together.
-It was in Paris that Picasso and Casagemas met Germaine, who was a dancer at the Moulin Rouge.
+It was in Paris that Picasso and Casagemas met Germaine.

 Picasso was not there at the time, and he felt so guilty that he was not there to stop his friend, that he becomes severely depressed.
 Picasso fans will recognize this phase in his life as “The Blue Period.”